cap-js/docs/guides/using-services.md

 - `--force` is applicable only in combination with `--as` option.
 By default the `--force` flag is set to false.
   > If set to true, existing CSN/CDS files from previous imports are overwritten.

 The kind `odata-v2` is set when importing EDMX definitions of OData V2 format.
 When importing OData V4, the kind `odata` is set, which is an alias for kind `odata-v4`.
+For OpenAPI documents, the kind is set to `rest` and for AsyncAPI documents, it is set to `odata`.

 [Learn more about type mappings from OData to CDS and vice versa.](../node.js/cds-dk#special-type-mappings){.learn-more}
 ::: tip